 A number of surface water attenuation basins are proposed around Marton Moss to store surface water during periods of heavy rainfall.
-The water would then discharge to the new Magnolia Pumping Station (application ref 16/0860) and into the sea via the existing Harrowside Outfall.
-A similar scheme proposed for land at the rear of 71 Moss House Road is subject to a separate planning application and is listed at Item 6 of the Agenda. (application reference 17/0105).
+The water would then discharge to the new Magnolia Pumping Station (application reference 16/0860) and into the sea via the existing

+Harrowside Outfall.
+A similar scheme proposed for land at the rear of 71 Moss House Road is reported at Agenda Item 7 (application reference 17/0105).